Saturday, October 17, 2015

 There were 205 Japanese Christian Martyrs between 1597 and 1637.
 One of these incidents is documented with a Nagasaki Christian Monument in the town of Kita Arima on the Shimabara Peninsular.
 Here 29 Christians were martyred in the Arima River, death by drowning for not renouncing their Christian faith, in times where Christianity was banned throughout all of Japan by the rulers.
 It was quite an intense feeling to be at the site of such atrocities that were committed so many years ago but as with all shocking incidents it is better to learn from our past rather than hiding the real truth!

-Please check out the Kita Arima Christian Monument on a map:
+Please check out the Kita Arima Christian Monument on this map below:

 Please click on the photos below to enlarge: